JesperKarlsson500/MS2-Lilypad-Game/README.md

 * All lily pads will flash their colors from red to green clockwise and then all flash 3 times if you win the game.
 * A frog that introduces you to the game and keeps it's eyes on every move that you make.
 * If you fail the frog encurages you to try again.

+### Future features

+I want to dry up the code and make it more compact.
+Trying to figure out how everything works took a lot of time so I ended up not drying up any code at all.
+I want to make the game responsive so the user can use it on mobile as well without any problems.

 ## Technologies
 <hr>